dimplek0424/dimplek0424/README.md

 - **Cloud-first AI pipelines** across AWS, GCP, and Terraform
 - **Explainable GenAI** for healthcare and education
 - **Training small LLMs** for the right use cases — balancing performance, cost, and relevance
-- I'm also prototyping ways to integrate Java-based backends with LLM APIs for enterprise-ready AI systems
+- I'm also prototyping ways to **integrate Java-based backends with LLM APIs** for enterprise-ready AI systems

-Many of these ideas will surface in my open-source projects above (Aug–Oct 2025).
+Most of these ideas will surface in my open-source work (Aug–Oct 2025).

 ---